|Nutritional Guidelines (per serving)|

 - Use small, compact, bright green Brussels sprouts for best flavor and tenderness.

-- If the Brussels sprouts are large with loose outer leaves, cut more of the base off and remove some of the outer leaves.
+- If the Brussels sprouts are large with loose outer leaves, they might be past their prime.
+To use them, cut more of the base off and remove the loose outermost leaves.

 - If the sprouts seem bitter, a dash of sugar may help to balance the flavors.